resulumit/rmd_workshop/README.md

 ## Slides

-The workshop slides are available to view at <https://resulumit.com/teaching/rmd_workshop.html>.
+The slides for the workshop are available to view at <https://resulumit.com/teaching/rmd_workshop.html>.
+These HTML slides are created with `xaringan` package (Xie, 2020).

-These HTML slides, produced with the `xaringan` package (Xie, 2020), are known to crash for some Safari users.
-If using a different browser application, such as Chrome or Firefox, is not an option for you, I recommend viewing the PDF version of the slides, available [here on GitHub](https://github.com/resulumit/rmd_workshop/blob/master/presentation/rmd_workshop.pdf).

-The source files for the slides are under the `presentation` directory of this repository.
+See the `presentation` directory of this repository for the source files underlying the slides.
+The same directory also includes the [PDF version of the slides](https://github.com/resulumit/rmd_workshop/blob/master/presentation/rmd_workshop.pdf), which might come handly if the HTML version is too large for your browser to function.
+This is indeed a known problem for some Safari users.

 ##  Materials